 - Lightly grilled rings of sweet or yellow onion

-- Next make the burgers.
-Place the rice, beans, onion, potato, cornmeal, BBQ sauce, garlic powder, chili powder, liquid smoke, salt and syrup into a food processor.
+- Place all ingredients, except corn, into a food processor.
 Pulse a few times until chunky.
-Add the corn and pulse a few more times.
-Don’t overpulse or the mixture will get too soft and diplike.
+Add corn and pulse a few more times.
+Don’t over pulse or mixture will get too soft and dip like.

-- Place the mixture into a bowl, and put it in the fridge for at least 20 minutes; an hour is best.
-Making this the day before and letting it sit overnight is optimal.
-This helps all the flavors marinate and leads to a sturdier burger.
+- Put mixture into the fridge for at least 20 minutes, an hour is best.
+Making this the night before and letting it sit is optimal.
+This helps all flavors marinate and leads to a sturdier burger.

-- Serve on buns with the toppings of your choice.
+- Serve on buns with toppings of choice.

 - Save some rings of onion to use as an optional topping.
 Cook after you sauté the burger ingredients.